Elbow fractures in Children

 It is important to know the sequence of appearance since the ossification centers always appear in a strict order.

-This order of appearance is specified in the mnemonic C-R-I-T-O-E (Capitellum - Radius - Internal or medial epicondyle - Trochlea - Olecranon - External or lateral epicondyle).
+(Capitellum - Radius - Internal or medial epicondyle - Trochlea - Olecranon - External or lateral epicondyle).

 The ages at which these ossification centres appear are highly variable and differ between individuals.